imjoy-team/kaibu/docs/api.md

 You can use Kaibu as an standalone web app at https://kaibu.org, or as an [ImJoy](https://imjoy.io/) plugin in Python or Javascript:

-?> This is a ImJoy interactive document which you can directly edit and run sample code, please make sure you are reading this via https://kaibu.org/docs.
+?> Note: This is an ImJoy interactive document with which you can directly edit and run sample code, please make sure you are reading this from https://kaibu.org/docs/#/api.

 <!-- tabs:start -->